 Beauty Pageants: What People Look For In A Woman

-The phrase, beauty pageant, almost invariably refers only to contests for women since similar events for men are called by other names and are more likely to be “bodybuilding” contests.
+The beauty pageant phrase almost invariably refers only to contests for women since other names call similar events for men and are more likely to be “bodybuilding” contests.
 History tells us that choosing symbolic kings and queens for certain festivities is an ancient custom in certain parts of the world where beautiful young women are selected to symbolize their nation’s virtues and other abstract ideas.

 Competitions like this, where most women are preferred more than others, found that rather than providing women with opportunities, beauty contests have gone a long way in hurting the prospects of other women who do not fit into the current cultural ideal of women’s beauty.
-Hence these contests are only meant to promote the idea that those who fit this ideal are “better” than those who do not.
-And some pageants require a swimsuit for a portion of the competition, which emphasizes the physical bodies of women, some claim in an undressed state.
+Hence, these contests are only meant to promote the idea that those who hold this ideal are “better” than those who do not.
+Some pageants require a swimsuit for a portion of the competition, which emphasizes women’s physical bodies, and some claim to be undressed.

 The face of a pretty woman looms large in the background of any colorful canvas.
 People fail to understand today the word ‘Beauty’ because it is more than make-up.
 The pretty face isn’t the upshot of diligent external body care but the product of internal, balanced nutrition that only God, through His word, can give!
 Naturally, the body of a woman attracts attention.

-Organizers of beauty pageants pretend that they have eventually crowned beauty queens; the name was given to the winners of beauty contests, yet they have just done to reveal the ruined divine nature of womanhood.
-Going by what is seen today in such elaborate contests, human beings are only succeeding in mocking themselves by getting dressed in stolen materials.
-As a beauty queen, you, as well as all human beings, we’re born with the nature of sin, the propensity for rebellion, and the tendency to stray from God’s will and way (Psalm 51:5).
+Organizers of beauty pageants pretend that they have eventually crowned beauty queens; the name was given to the winners of beauty contests, yet they have just done so to reveal the ruined divine nature of womanhood.
+Going by what is seen today in such elaborate games, human beings only succeed in mocking themselves by getting dressed in stolen materials.
+As a beauty queen, you and all human beings are born with the nature of sin, the propensity for rebellion, and the tendency to stray from God’s will and way (Psalm 51:5).

 Read Previous